NIST AI RMF

 Is the NIST AI RMF mandatory?

-The NIST AI RMF is voluntary for most organizations.
-However, it is increasingly referenced in government contracts, procurement requirements, and industry standards.
+For most organizations, it's voluntary.
+That said, it shows up more and more in government contracts, procurement requirements and industry standards.
 Some federal agencies require AI RMF implementation for AI systems used in government contexts.
-Even when not required, implementing the framework demonstrates AI governance maturity.
+Even when it's not required, implementing the framework signals AI governance maturity.

 Where should we start with implementation?

-Start with the Govern function, as it establishes the organizational foundation for all other AI risk management activities.
+Start with the Govern function since it establishes the organizational foundation for everything else.
 Then focus on the Map function for your highest-risk AI systems to understand context and potential impacts.
-You do not need to complete all subcategories before moving to Measure and Manage.
+You don't need to complete all subcategories before moving to Measure and Manage.

 How does the AI RMF relate to the EU AI Act?